Orckestra/BetterRetail/README.md

 ### Typescripts
 Typescripts compile into javascript during the build process, but for development purposes (fast to recompile typescripts changes) there are 2 possible ways to (re)compile typescripts into javascript:
-- to run in PowerShell the command:
+- run, in PowerShell, the command:
 `{solution_dir_path}\build\build.ps1 -Target Compile-Typescripts`
 - to use the [Orckestra.Web.Typescript](https://github.com/Orckestra/CMS-Packages/tree/master/Orckestra.Web.Typescript) package, so any typescript changes can be automatically recompiled into javascript as defined in this package's settings.